seblessa/Seblessa/README.md

 🎓 I am currently pursuing a degree in Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.

-## Workstation

-💻 My main working station is a MacBook Pro M1 13", which provides a powerful environment for my coding and researching tasks.

 ## Terminal and Shell Theme

 🖥️ For my command-line interface (CLI), I prefer using the [*hyper*](https://github.com/vercel/hyper) terminal with the *zsh* shell.
 It offers a great user experience and makes my development workflow more efficient.